timscott/react-devise/README.md

 <p><%= link_to 'Confirm my account', user_confirmation_url(confirmation_token: @token) %></p>
 ```

+### Devise Config

 Finally, apply some settings in your devise initializer:

 ```ruby
 # in your devise initializer